ice-repository/LED/README.md

 # LED
-This is code for programmable LEDs
+This is the QT vizualization code for programmable LEDs using FastLED (https://github.com/FastLED/FastLED) for the Arduino.